TKU-DCT/week-10-networking-protocols-interactive-dashboard-Chandumalhotra/README.md

 ## Objective

-This week, you will enhance your Streamlit dashboard with **interactive controls** and use **real data** from your monitoring system (this repo contains sample DBs: `log.db7.db` and `log.db8.db` generated in Week 7–8).
+This week, you will enhance your Streamlit dashboard with **interactive controls** and use **real data** from your monitoring system.
+This repository now includes two sample databases (Week 7 and Week 8): `log.db7.db` and `log.db8.db`.

 ---